 - There was also a character named Bethany who had telekinesis, but that might be considered a Psychic Power instead.
 Again, precisely where the power comes from is not explained, but it's only present in people who suffer severe trauma.

-- In an episode of Buck Rogers in the 25th Century, a group of terrorists trying to blow up an antimatter-fueled power station on Earth includes a mutant henchman with the ability to go de-solid (and thus could make himself immune to attacks at will).
+- In an episode, a group of terrorists trying to blow up an antimatter-fueled power station on Earth includes a mutant henchman with the ability to go de-solid (and thus could make himself immune to attacks at will).
 Their plot is defeated because the henchman makes a Heel-Face Turn because he will not permit another planet to suffer the same fate as his own world, where everyone not only has powers, but also hideous deformities from the effects of a similar event in the past.
 (This somewhat misses the point, as most of Earth is populated only by radiation-damaged beings anyway, according to the pilot.)

 - Another episode involves people from a world where everyone, by law, must wear a mask (with a distinctive pattern on it, unique to each individual) and is absolutely prohibited from removing it in the presence of anyone else.
 One young man, the son of one of the leaders, wants to end this practice.
 At the end of the episode, he removes his mask and Buck is astonished because he's a handsome, normal-looking human.
 The subtle horror is revealed when his father and the guards remove their own masks...and reveal that everyone on their planet looks exactly alike.